ccnmtl/ccnmtldjango/README.md

 To use ccnmtldjango, you need python 2.7+, virtualenv, pip, and a recent setuptools installed on your machine.

-First, if you don't already have ccnmtldjango installed, do
+First, if you don't already have ccnmtldjango installed:

+Set up a new virtual environment, e.g.

+    $ virtualenv ve

+Activate your virtual environment, source ve/bin/activate, or previx all commands with 've/bin/'

+    $ pip install Paste
+    $ pip install PasteDeploy
     $ pip install ccnmtldjango

-It should automatically pull in the needed dependencies (just PasteScript, actually).
+ccnmtldjango should automatically pull in the remaining needed dependencies (just PasteScript, actually).
 If that gives you problems, the most likely cause is that one or more of your setuptools, pip, or virtualenv libraries is old.
 So upgrade those first and try again.